cobbr/cobbr.io/_posts/2017-02-19-ObfuscatedEmpire.md

 ![Obfuscated Mimikatz Eventlog]({{site.baseurl}}/assets/images/obfuscated-mimikatz-eventlog.png)

 You can see the Invoke-Obfuscation **token-level** obfuscation persisted to the ScriptBlock logs.
 While I don't have access to Windows Defender's AV signatures, clearly they do not take the possibility of this token obfuscation into account.
 What's interesting is that these eventlogs are still being categorized under the `WARNING` label.
-I'm not sure how common this is to see in eventlogs with normal administrative Powershell functionality as added noise, but it's certainly something to investigate as defenders.
+I'm not sure how common this is to see in eventlogs with normal administrative PowerShell functionality as added noise, but it's certainly something to investigate as defenders.

-I should also emphasize the fact that all of this cool ScriptBlock logging and AMSI stuff only works on Powershell 5.0.
+I should also emphasize the fact that all of this cool ScriptBlock logging and AMSI stuff only works on PowerShell 5.0.
 So if you are anything like me, you are lazy and all of the above looks like an awful lot of work.
 In that case, just do `powershell -version 2` and be done with it!

 ## Conclusion

 The AV vs. malware cat-and-mouse game has officially moved from disk to memory.
 Obfuscation poses a major problem for AV vendors that needs to be addressed sooner rather than later.
 ObfuscatedEmpire makes it easy for attackers to automatically utilize obfuscation techniques without needing to think too hard about it.

-Long term, I'm hoping this obfuscation could be merged into Empire itself, but there could be a few obstacles to that since it requires using server-side Powershell on Linux, which is still in **alpha** state (and technically unsupported on Kali Linux), and makes substantial design changes to Empire module templates.
+Long term, I'm hoping this obfuscation could be merged into Empire itself, but there could be a few obstacles to that since it requires using server-side PowerShell on Linux, which is still in **alpha** state (and technically unsupported on Kali Linux), and makes substantial design changes to Empire module templates.
 I'll try to maintain ObfuscatedEmpire with the latest Empire commits until/if a merge is possible.

 I would love to hear what people think about all of the stuff mentioned in this post.
 Feel free to leave a comment on this post or message me on twitter [@cobbr_io](https://twitter.com/cobbr_io) to communicate directly.

 Grab the ObfuscatedEmpire code from [the github page](https://github.com/cobbr/ObfuscatedEmpire).

 # Credits
-* [@danielbohannon](https://twitter.com/danielbohannon) For the awesome Invoke-Obfuscation tool and for helping me understand how all of this Powershell logging/AMSI stuff works.
+* [@danielbohannon](https://twitter.com/danielbohannon) For the awesome Invoke-Obfuscation tool and for helping me understand how all of this PowerShell logging/AMSI stuff works.
 * Everyone who has worked on the [Empire](https://github.com/EmpireProject/Empire) project.
-* The Microsoft Powershell team for the awesome Powershell logging capabilities, as well as making Powershell cross-platform.
+* The Microsoft PowerShell team for the awesome PowerShell logging capabilities, as well as making PowerShell cross-platform.
 ObfuscatedEmpire wouldn't work without it.

 ## Additional Resources
-More on Powershell logging:
+More on PowerShell logging:
 * [https://blogs.msdn.microsoft.com/powershell/2015/06/09/powershell-the-blue-team/](https://blogs.msdn.microsoft.com/powershell/2015/06/09/powershell-the-blue-team/)
 * [https://www.fireeye.com/blog/threat-research/2016/02/greater_visibilityt.html](https://www.fireeye.com/blog/threat-research/2016/02/greater_visibilityt.html)
 * [https://www.fireeye.com/content/dam/fireeye-www/global/en/solutions/pdfs/wp-lazanciyan-investigating-powershell-attacks.pdf](https://www.fireeye.com/content/dam/fireeye-www/global/en/solutions/pdfs/wp-lazanciyan-investigating-powershell-attacks.pdf)